 Workplace design is usually overlooked when it comes to analysing the causes of low productivity.
 A well-planned workspace can make it easier for people to collaborate, complete tasks swiftly and efficiently and have a positive effect on wellbeing and engagement.

 Studies have found that natural light improves productivity, and spacious work spaces encourage movement and collaboration between colleagues.

 Productivity is at the heart and soul of any business and is essential in heightening business profitability.
 The role of the workplace is often overlooked, even though research highlights that office-based employees are far more productive than their remote counterparts.

-Working from a business lifestyle centre such as ours at HUB26 helps your employees to reach a high level of productivity, whilst they benefit from amazing facilities and an inspiring atmosphere, resulting in numerous benefits for your business.
+Finding an office space to rent in a business centre like ours helps your employees to reach a high level of productivity, whilst they benefit from amazing facilities and an inspiring atmosphere, resulting in numerous benefits for your business.